This post was updated on 10/19/2022

 As you plan your dream deck, one of the key choices you face is what type of decking to use.
 Two of the most common options are wood and wood-plastic composites.
-Whether you plan to do the job yourself or hire a contractor, this article discusses factors to consider when comparing wood vs. composite decking.
+Whether you plan to do the job yourself or hire a contractor, we’ll help you choose the right decking material by exploring the pros and cons of wood vs. composite decking.

 Wood Decking Options

 Many different wood species are available for use as decking and railing.
 Common options at U.S. lumberyards include cedar, redwood and pressure-treated pine lumber.
 For homeowners interested in exotic wood species, tropical hardwood decking options include tiger wood, ipe (pronounced “EE-pay) and mahogany.

 Wood decking pros and cons are discussed later in this article.

 Composite Wood Decking

 Invented in the late 1980s, wood-plastic composite decking (also called “composite wood decking”) is made of wood fibers encased in plastic.
 Composite decking is readily available at big box home improvement stores like The Home Depot and Lowe’s, as well as local lumberyards throughout the U.S.

 As more builders and homeowners learn of wood decking problems, many are turning to high-performance composite decking.

 Composite Decking or Wood? – The Pros & Cons